Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-Figure \ref{fig::ex1_quant_expl_group_mix} compares the above distances with those of the models given in \eqref{ex1_pred_diff_mix}.
-As in the previous case, again due to grouping, we see that these distances are approximately twice smaller than the distances between the models compared to individual explanations showcasing the consistency with the bound for conditional explanations.
-The contrast between Figures \ref{fig::ex1_quant_expl_indiv_mix} and \ref{fig::ex1_quant_expl_group_mix}, as before, demonstrates that grouping by dependencies reduces the splitting of explanation values across dependent predictors.
-The reduction is substantial, as seen by the plots.
+To quantify the difference between quotient explanations, we estimate $L^2(P_X)$-norms of quotient marginal explanations and the $L^2(P_X)$-distances between marginal quotient explanations for the partition $\cP=\{\{1,2\},\{3\}\}=\{S_1,S_2\}$, denoted by $\beta^{\cP}_j(f_i,\vhat^{\ME})$ and $\beta^{\cP}_j(f_i-f_*,\vhat^{\ME})$, $j \in \{1,2\}$, respectively.
+Figure \ref{fig::ex1b_quant_expl_group} illustrates the former and Figure \ref{fig::ex1b_quant_expl_group2} compares the latter with distances between the models given in \eqref{ex1_pred_diff_mix_}.
+As in the previous case, again due to grouping, we see that these distances are approximately twice smaller than the distances between the models compared to individual explanations, showcasing the consistency with the bound for conditional explanations.
+The contrast between Figures \ref{fig::ex1b_quant_expl_indiv_mix} and \ref{fig::ex1b_quant_expl_group2}, as before, demonstrates that grouping by dependencies reduces the splitting of explanations across dependent predictors.

 To quantify the gain in stability due to grouping, we apply the approach outlined in the previous experiment.
-Specifically, we compare the norms of the quotient explanations' differences for each $j\in M$ with those of individual explanations' differences aggregated over $S_j$ given by

-Figure \ref{fig::ex1_quant_expl_gain_stab_abs_mix} illustrates that the differences in aggregated individual explanations drop significantly after grouping, and well below the $L^2(P_X)$-norm of the model difference, which showcases the gain in stability.
+Specifically, we compare the norm of explanation vectors $|\beta(f_i-f_*,\vhat^{\ME})|$ and $|\beta^{\cP}(f_i-f_*,\vhat^{\ME})|$ to quantify the total gain in stability (across all features simultaneously), which is depicted in Figure \ref{fig::ex1b_quant_expl_totgain_stab_abs_mix}.
+We also compare the norms of the quotient explanations' differences for each $j\in M$ with the length of corresponding subvectors $|\beta_{S_j}(f_i-f_*,\vhat^{\ME})|$.
+Figure \ref{fig::ex1b_quant_expl_gain_stab_abs_mix} illustrates that the differences in aggregated individual explanations drop significantly after grouping, and well below the $L^2(P_X)$-norm of the model difference, which showcases the gain in stability across each group.